multi-objective/moocore/python/doc/source/reference/functions.metrics.rst

    hv_approx
    whv_hype

-Computing the hypervolume can be time consuming, thus several approaches have been proposed in the literature to approximate its value via Monte-Carlo or quasi-Monte-Carlo sampling :cite:p:`DenZha2019approxhv`.
+Computing the hypervolume can be time consuming, thus several approaches have been proposed in the literature to approximate (estimate) its value via Monte-Carlo or quasi-Monte-Carlo sampling :cite:p:`AugBadBroZit2009gecco,DenZha2019approxhv,Lop2026hvapprox`.
 These methods are implemented in :func:`whv_hype` and :func:`hv_approx`.

 .. _r2_indicator: